cv-chaitali/myvision.github.io/README.md

 Website can be found @ https://cv-chaitali.github.io/myvision.github.io/
-Website was made by Chaitali & GPT
+Website was made by Chaitali